 A list of ‘dos and don’ts’ in a particular culture can be a useful starting point in developing intercultural competence, but the two pillars of knowledge and practice are intimately linked: one without the other will only cause frustration.

-I understand and share this approach intimately.
+I share this approach most intimately.
 My own intercultural experience started with my family: French father, Swedish mother.
 It continued with Uruguay where I grew up, and Zurich, Switzerland, where I studied, ending in the UK where I arrived several decades ago to learn English and have been totally integrated into the British culture.

 To share my experience in training expatriates, I have acquired intercultural knowledge by attending courses, reading, reflecting on my past intercultural experiences, going to meetings and exchanging with like-minded people.

 If I only bring knowledge to training, without the practical skills to apply it, I consider I will have failed.
 Information on its own is only part of the story.
 Without the due communication skills, it leaves trainees ill-prepared to face the unfamiliar with both confidence and enthusiasm.

 “I can't wait to return home to my friends and family! “

 Similar training support is needed for expatriates' and their family’s re-entry.
 Methods include knowledge together with practical exercises, games, videos of real live situations, role-playing, case studies which call on the relevant feelings.

 An idealised memory of the home country can prove devastating when confronted with reality.
 So many stories to share.
 But who is listening?

 At work, returnees bring their own experiences and skills learnt abroad, but back in the office they may prompt xenophobic responses.

 Support to returnees will vary depending on whether they have been socialised (fitting back in), alienated (gone native) or proactive (synergistic).